totalspectrum/spin2cpp/doc/spin.md

   - Do not use `:` in `lookup`/`lookdown` type expressions except as the separator between the selection expression and the list of results
   - Make liberal use of parentheses to resolve ambiguity, e.g. write `a ? (b()) : 1` or `a ? (b():1) : 2` to distinguish between `:1` as an indirect method marker nad `:1` as the "else" part of the `?` operator.

-### @ Operator

-The `@` operator always gives an absolute address in flexspin's Spin2 dialect, even inside assembly code.
-This is different from the standard Spin2 interpreter, where it produces an address relative to the start of the current object.
-In most contexts the flexspin behavior is more convenient, but it is something to keep in mind.

-If you really need a relative offset, declare a label like `entry` at the start of your assembly and use `@label - @entry` to find the offset of `label` from `entry`.
-This will work in all compilers.

 ### ORG/END

 No address may be given in an ORG/END pair.
 If no FCACHE is available (e.g. -O0 is given) then the code is run as hubexec, in which case no self-modifying code or local data is permitted.